nipoppy/nipoppy/metadata/README.md

 ## Issues

+1) All bids and fMRIPrep results have not been BIDS validated;
-1) livingPark is currently based on the nifti files downloaded directly from PPMI portal.
+2) livingPark is currently based on the nifti files downloaded directly from PPMI portal.